 When you visit the Welcome page on your Microsoft Windows Small Business Server (SBS) 2003 computer's default Web site, and then you click the My Company's Internal Web Site

-The page cannot be displayed.
 The page you are looking for is currently unavailable.
 The Web site might be experiencing technical difficulties, or you may need to adjust your browser settings.

 Cannot find server or DNS Error.

 This issue occurs if you run the Configure E-mail and Internet Connection Wizard (CEICW), and then you do either of the following on the Web Services Configuration

-You click to select the Business Web site (wwwroot) check box.
+- You click to select the Business Web site (wwwroot) check box.

-You click Allow access to the entire Web site from the Internet.
+- You click Allow access to the entire Web site from the Internet.

 If you permit access over the Internet to your business Web-site root or to the whole Web site, the wizard configures the server to permit access over the Internet to the root of the default Web site.

 However, the Web site's Welcome page (Default.htm) is designed for use only over the local network.

 By default, the My Company's Internal Web Site